JexSrs/oauth2/README.md

 # OAuth2
 **OAuth2 | Various Implementations for open authorization**

-This is a TypeScript implementation of OAuth2 as documented at RFC6749.
+This is a TypeScript implementation of OAuth2 as documented at [RFC6749](https://datatracker.ietf.org/doc/html/rfc6749).
-The [OAuth 2.0 Simplified](https://www.oauth.com/) was a significant help, while developing this library, many thanks.
+Many thanks to the [OAuth 2.0 Simplified](https://www.oauth.com/) website.
+It was a significant help while developing this library.
 You can see with more detail the specs that was used below:

 * OAuth 2.0 Core: [RFC6749](https://datatracker.ietf.org/doc/html/rfc6749)